kiali/kiali.io/content/en/docs/Features/ambient.md

 ![Workloads Captured by Ambient](/images/documentation/features/ambient/pod-captured.png)

 * It is possible to check each pod protocol in the information tooltip.
-In Ambient, instead of TCP, they use HBONE.
+In Ambient, instead of TCP, it uses HBONE.

 ![Pod details protocol](/images/documentation/features/ambient/protocol.png)